dtomlinson91/panaetius-blog/blog/webpack-structure.md

 For the `plugins` object we should configure our `MiniCssExtractPlugin` which will configure how split css files are named (exactly like the `output` object which is for javascript files.
 CSS is done with a plugin.)

+We need to add the `webpack.HashedModuleIdsPlugin` to the plugins since we are using it for the hash for our `js` and `css` files.

 ```javascript
   plugins: [
     new MiniCssExtractPlugin({